-7.2.2 Neighbour Cameras Calibration.
-Afterwards, we evaluate the performance of neighbour cameras calibration.
-Compared with original camera (Figure 10(d)), the average projection error of neighbour camera is about 0.1 m larger since the cumulative error.
-Since pedestrians offer the key points that play a decisive role in calibration, Figure 11 analyzes the relationship between projection accuracy and the number of pedestrians.
+2) Neighbour Cameras Calibration: Afterwards, we evaluate the performance of neighbour cameras calibration.
+Compared with original camera (Fig.10.d), the average projection error of neighbour camera is about 0.1m larger since the cumulative error.
+Since pedestrians offer the key points which play a decisive role in calibration, Fig.11 analyzes the relationship between projection accuracy and the number of pedestrians.
 Although the projection produces large errors at the first three pedestrians, it becomes narrow and stable with the increase of pedestrians and ultimately stabilizes after 10 pedestrians.
 As a result, we only list neighbour cameras in a white list after being calibrated by more than 20 pedestrians.

-Although we obtain precise calibration results on original cameras, cumulative error will be transmitted to every next neighbour camera.
-Figure 10(d) analyzes this cumulation through increasing layers of neighbour cameras.
+Fig. 11.
+Relationship between projection accuracy and number of pedestrians cameras, cumulative error will be transmitted to every next neighbour camera.
+Fig.10.d analyzes this cumulation through increasing layers of neighbour cameras.
 According to observation, the projection error is linearly proportional to the layers of neighbour cameras in topology structure.
-And the fourth layer of nighbour camera still has an acceptable projection error in 1 m.
+And the fourth layer of nighbour camera still has an acceptable projection error in 1m.
 In practise, an uncalibrated camera may connect to different original camera through distinct routines.
 Thus, this camera will engender multiple calibration results derived from different original cameras.
-Fortunately, this regularity directs us to adopt projection result from neighbour camera, which is closer to an original camera in topological relationship.
+Fortunately, this regularity directs us to adopt projection result from neighbour camera which is more closer to an original camera in topological relationship.